simoll/chapel/doc/chips/record-copies.rst

 existing record variable.
 Both `copy` and `move` create a new variable from an initial variable.

-After the `copy` operation, both the new variable and the initial variable exist separately.
+After the `copy` initialization, both the new variable and the initial variable exist separately.
 Generally speaking, they can both be modified.
 However, they must not refer to the same fields.
 That is, changing a field in the new record variable should not change the corresponding field in the initial record variable.

 A `move` is when a record variable changes storage location.
-It is similar to a `copy` operation but it represents a transfer rather than duplication.
+It is similar to a `copy` initialization but it represents a transfer rather than duplication.
 In particular, the initial record is no longer available after the `move`.
 A `move` can be thought of as an optimized form a `copy` followed by destruction of the initial record.
 After a `move`,